Creators, let’s make you more money from your partnerships

 Let’s catch up - I’ll be sharing the easiest and best ways to increase your fees and make more money from brand partnerships

-Part of the trick of increasing your brand fees is knowing what terms to look for in your contract - so here are seven easy ways to get more money from your brand partnerships, regardless of how many followers you have.
+Part of the trick of increasing your brand fees is knowing what terms to look for in your contract - so here are eight easy ways to get more money from your brand partnerships, regardless of how many followers you have.

 1) Usage rights